Stadler Citylink: eCitylink

-On 31 March 2022, the VMS announced a further order for 19 (+ 27 Optional) Citylink tram-trains, which will to be delivered from summer 2025.
-In comparison to the previous Citylinks, these are a fully electric multi-system vehicle version for 600 V DC in the city, 750 V DC on the route to Stollberg and 15 kV AC in the rest of the surrounding area.
+On 31 March 2022, the VMS announced a further order for 19 Citylink tram-trains, with an option for a further 27, which will to be delivered from summer 2025.
+In comparison to the previous Citylinks, these will have a fully electric multi-system for in the city, on the route to Stollberg and in the rest of the surrounding area.
 The vehicles have a drive power of 900 kW and reach a top speed of 100 km/h.
+The VMS termed this second series of Citylinks the "eCitylink" for it is fully electric.